National Liberal Party (UK, 1931): Immediate consequences for the Liberal Party

 Even more than before 1947, the appearance of National Liberal candidates aggrieved the Liberal Party.
 They saw this as a blatant misappropriation by the Conservative Party of their historic party and to confuse the public.
-This increased Liberal Party's perilous political position.
+This increased the Liberal Party's perilous political position.
 In 1951 it was only thanks to fraught local arrangements that five of the six remaining Liberal MPs were elected in the absence of a Conservative candidate.
 Two of these elections were achieved by formal local pacts, whereby only one Liberal or Conservative candidate would stand in each constituency (in Bolton and Huddersfield).
 Increasingly, with electoral deposits expensive and electoral support low, the Liberal Party fielded few candidates, especially in 1951 and 1955 when the party barely mustered over 100 to stand for Parliament.

 Consequences for the National Liberal Party

-While the Liberal Party struggled to survive, National Liberals won 17 seats in the 1950 general election.
-In subsequent elections their numbers increased to 19 (1951), 21 (1955) before dropping back down 19 MPs in (1959).
+While the Liberal Party struggled to survive, the National Liberals won 17 seats in the 1950 general election.
+In subsequent elections, their numbers increased to 19 (1951), and 21 (1955) before dropping back down 19 MPs in (1959).
 They retained their status as the larger of the two Liberal groupings in Parliament.

-During this period two National Liberals held cabinet rank, plus one who sat as a "Liberal":
+During this period, two National Liberals held cabinet rank, plus one who sat as a "Liberal":